If you want to connect to Ubuntu server remotely via RDP, the steps below is a good place to start.

 Now that the Xrdp server is installed open the Windows Remote Desktop Connection app and connect to the desktop hostname or IP address.

-Please make out log out of your current Ubuntu desktop sessions.
+Please make a log out of your current Ubuntu desktop sessions.
 You can’t be logged in to Ubuntu while connecting via Xrdp.

 When logged out of Ubuntu desktop sessions, click Connect to initiate an RDP connection.
 You’ll be prompted for your Ubuntu login details.

-Next, type in your Ubuntu machine account username and password and connect using Xorg
+Next, enter your Ubuntu machine account username and password and connect using Xorg.

-When your account username and password are confirmed, you should be login to your Ubuntu machine from Windows.
+When your account username and password are confirmed, you should log in to your Ubuntu machine from Windows.

 That’s it!